lostdecade/manor/_posts/2011-09-26-blog-author-attribution-using-jekyll.md

 After some reading the [Jekyll wiki page on Template Data][4] I found that Jekyll exposes anything in `_config.yml` through the `site` variable:

-{% raw %}
 > As of 0.5.2, all data inside of your &#95;config.yml is now available through the site variable.
-So for example, if you have url: http://mysite.com in your configuration file, then in your posts and pages it can be used like so: {{ site.url }}.
+So for example, if you have url: http://mysite.com in your configuration file, then in your posts and pages it can be used like so: \{\{ site.url \}\}.
-{% endraw %}

 With that in mind, I created a data structure in `_config.yml` to represent post authors: